 Purpose: This alternative way of learning through prose, poetry, play, and film—quite different from students’ other experiences in graduate school—is designed to increase participants’ confidence in their critical thinking while deepening their understanding of the role the military has played in the arts.

-Eligibility: Enrollment is open to students, spouses, faculty, and staff.
+Eligibility: Enrollment is open to students, spouses, faculty, staff, and children 16 or older.